 As part of the Quaker tradition, JRCT is committed to the creation of a world that guarantees equal treatment for all people.

-JRCT is concerned that the rights of vulnerable and marginalised communities in the UK are being eroded, particularly Black and Minority Ethnic (BME) communities, migrants and refugees.
-We believe that equality and human rights play a vital role in protecting the most vulnerable and in turn benefit the whole of society.
-We need to grow public support and empathy for the rights of vulnerable racial and religious minorities, to hold governments to account and to strengthen the hand of those advocating with and for these communities.
+We believe that human rights play a vital role in protecting the most vulnerable and in turn benefit the whole of society.
+We need to grow public support and empathy for the rights of racial and religious minorities, to hold governments to account and to strengthen the hand of those advocating with and for these communities.

 1. Protection and promotion of human rights and their enforcement in the UK

 JRCT welcomes applications for:

-- policy advocacy and campaigning to protect and promote equality and human rights for the most vulnerable
+- policy advocacy and campaigning to protect and promote the overarching framework of human rights for the most vulnerable

-- holding government and public bodies to account for their implementation of equalities and human rights commitments
+- holding government and public bodies to account for their implementation of human rights commitments

 - new voices in the human rights sphere and work to create connections between human rights and social justice issues.

 2. Promoting rights and justice for minorities who face the most severe forms of racism

 JRCT welcomes applications from civil society organisations that tackle injustices faced by racial and religious minorities, in particular, by Muslim communities, Roma, Gypsies and Travellers, as well as broader anti-racist work.
 This includes:

 - monitoring and advocacy for legislation and policies to promote rights for these communities